plone/plone.restapi/docs/source/endpoints/relations.md

 ## Deleting relations

-Relations can be deleted by relation name, source object, target object, or a combination of these.
+You can delete relations by relation name, source object, target object, or a combination of these.
-Relations can also be deleted by providing a list of relations.
+You can also delete relations by providing a list of relations.

 If a deleted relation is based on a `RelationChoice` or `RelationList` field, the value of the field is removed or updated accordingly on the source object.